 - For Professionals

-The Simon Wiesenthal Center has acquired the most significant document in its 34-year history.
+Several years ago, the Simon Wiesenthal Center acquired the most significant document in its 34-year history.
 The document, a 4-page letter signed by Adolf Hitler, dated September 16, 1919, six years before the publication of Mein Kampf describes his hatred of Jews and outlines his plans calling for, "The uncompromising removal of the Jews altogether," which, he says, can only be accomplished, "Under a government of National strength and never under a government of National impotence."
 Hitler warns against an "emotional anti-Semitism which will always find its expression in the form of pogroms" and seeks rather "a legal ... removal of the rights of the Jew."